IamNaN/jquery-nitrogen-autogrow/README.md

 ### Tips:
 * Nitrogen will accept any CSS selector.
 * The method used above only attaches Nitrogen to elements that matched the selector at the time the DOM is loaded.
-If you additional elements are added to the DOM afterwards, the nitrogen method needs to be called on them.
+If additional elements are added after the DOM is loaded, the `nitrogen()` method needs to be called on the elements you want to grow.
 * Use the max-height and min-height CSS properties in your class to set the limits.

 ### Coming: